LogainHamdan/Multi-Modules-Flutter-Quiz-App/README.md

      - Includes mandatory fields to ensure comprehensive user data.
      - Features a "Create an Account" button in the login view, navigating to the signup screen.
      - Handles "Forgot Password?" cases, with future plans for implementing verification codes.
+     - Handles the validation of email address, the matching between password and password confirmation, and required fields to be filled.
+     - Red SnackBar used with an error message, and green SnackBar for successful validation.

 3. **Quiz Modules**:
 To enhance user excitement and engagement.